Chileans resoundingly reject new progressive constitution

 The following year, just under 80% of Chileans voted in favor of changing the country’s constitution.
 Then in 2021, they elected delegates to a constitutional convention.

-The 388-article proposed charter sought to put a focus on social issues and gender parity, enshrined rights for the country’s Indigenous population and put the environment and climate change center stage in a country that is the world’s top copper producer.
-It also introduced rights to free education, health care and housing.

-The new constitution would have established autonomous Indigenous territories and recognized a parallel justice system in those areas, although lawmakers would decide how far-reaching that would be.
+The 388-article proposed charter, besides focusing on social issues and the environment, also introduced rights to free education, health care and housing.
+It would have established autonomous Indigenous territories and recognized a parallel justice system in those areas, although lawmakers would decide how far-reaching that would be.

 In contrast, the current constitution is a market-friendly document that favors the private sector over the state in aspects like education, pensions and health care.
 It also makes no reference to the country’s Indigenous population, which makes up almost 13% of the population.